appeler/instate/README.rst

 - **pred_last_state**

-    - takes a pandas dataframe, the column name with the last names, and produces a dataframe with XX more columns, reflecting the number of states for which we have the data.
+    - takes a pandas dataframe, the column name with the last names, and produces a dataframe with XX more columns, reflecting the number of states for which we have the data. from instate import pred_last_state df = pd.DataFrame({'last_name': ['Dhingra', 'Sood', 'Gowda']}) last_state(df, "last_name").iloc[:, : 5] last_name	pred_state
+    0	dhingra	[Daman and Diu, Andaman and Nicobar Islands, Puducherry] 1	sood	[Meghalaya, Chandigarh, Punjab]
+    2	gowda	[Puducherry, Nagaland, Daman and Diu]

 - **state_to_lang**